Pricing Theory

 Footnotes to Figures 4 & 5: (a) risk is the inverse of safety; and (b) the wedge diagram is based on efficiency (%) and probability (%) because these are non-dimensional values for describing problems and their solutions.

 The decision paradigm for costs is represented in Figures 4 & 5 by the yellow wedge and is labeled “efficiency”.
-It requires cost vs. benefit analysis (Decision Paradigm 1).
+It requires cost vs. benefit analysis (refer 1.
+Decision Paradigm for Efficiency).
 The decision paradigm for risks is represented by the blue wedge and is labeled “probability”.
-It requires a response to probabilities (Decision Paradigm 2).
+It requires a response to probabilities (refer 2.
+Decision Paradigm for Probability).

-The decision paradigm presented as the yellow wedge in Figures 4 & 5 is applied to the maximisation of economic efficiency.
+The decision paradigm presented as the yellow wedge in Figures 4 & 5 is applied to the maximisation of economic efficiency (i.e. for a socially efficient marketplace).
 This decision paradigm is essential to the standard design of the carbon tax.
 The way that the carbon tax is evaluated, is with the method of Arthur Pigou (1920), which is to apply cost-benefit analysis (CBA), as follows:

 The decision paradigm for managing the risks associated with the anthropogenic carbon balance is symbolised by the blue wedge in Figure 4.
 This decision paradigm aims to compare the probability of unwanted climate change with the risk appetite of society, as follows:

-Risk mitigation is needed if the probability of dangerous climate change exceeds the risk appetite of society Decision Paradigm 2
+Risk mitigation is needed if the probability of dangerous systemic change exceeds the risk appetite of society Risk-Based Decision Paradigm

-Figure 5 illustrates the status quo on carbon pricing, where the carbon tax is proposed for two objectives: (1) the maximisation of market efficiency (i.e. Decision Paradigm 1), and (2) addressing the 2015 Paris Climate Agreement which was formulated to limit the risks of dangerous climate change (i.e. Decision Paradigm 2).
+Figure 5 illustrates the status quo on carbon pricing, where the carbon tax is proposed for two objectives: (1) improving the social efficiency of the marketplace (refer 1.
+Decision Paradigm for Efficiency), and (2) addressing the 2015 Paris Climate Agreement which was formulated to limit the risks and impacts of dangerous climate change (refer 2.
+Decision Paradigm for Probability).
 We know that the Paris Agreement is focused on risk management because the following statement appears in Article 2:

 Holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change;